Implementing black hole as efficient power plant: Rankine cycle

-{\emph{Rankine cycle}.}---Although the reversible heat Carnot engine has the highest efficiency among all heat engines operating between the same two temperatures, it is difficult to implement mechanically.
+Although the reversible heat Carnot engine has the highest efficiency among all heat engines operating between the same two temperatures, it is difficult to implement mechanically.
 A practical and extensively used heat engine is the steam power plant, which can be modeled with a Rankine cycle showed in Fig. \ref{pRankine}.
+During such cycle, the working fluid will undergo a phase transition.
+For the black hole, this cycle is completely new and is worth to pursue.
+Like the steam power plant, such Rankine cycle may provide a practical energy source for the high energy astrophysical phenomena near the black hole.
 Here we give a simple introduction for the Rankine cycle.
 The black hole molecules, which act as the working fluid, start at state A and approach to state B in an adiabatic process.
 Next they follow one isobaric line from state B to state E. During this process, these molecules undergo a small-large black hole phase transition from state C to state D with a constant temperature.
 Then the molecules perform a useful work and reduce the temperature from state E to state F such that the molecules change from the large black hole phase to a coexistence phase of small and large black holes.
 Finally, these molecules return to state A with shrinking their specific volume.

-For the steam power plant, A-B process is implemented with a feed-pump, B-E process with a boiler of the steam generator and a superheater, E-F process with a turbine, and F-A process with a condenser.
-For the black hole engine, we may imagine that there exist four effective mechanisms to implement the four processes.
-The efficiency for this Rankine cycle is